Freda S. and J. Chester Johnson Civil Rights and Social Justice Endowed Archives FellowSHIP

 Jeanie Pai, Processing Fellow, fall 2019-spring 2020

 Jeanie processed collections and helped develop a new Memory Lab for campus and community engagement (funded by the Gladys Krieble Delmas Foundation).

 Reign McConnell, SEEK History Project Intern, fall 2019-spring 2020

 Reign processed archival records and oral history transcripts for the SEEK History Project.

 Max Thorn, Instruction Fellow, spring 2019

-Max (pictured with Head of SCA Annie Tummino) worked with Professor Carol Giardina to integrate archival materials and instruction into the class History 392w: America in the 1960s.
-Learn more about Max’s work in the “Teaching with Archives” guide he helped create.
+Max partnered with Professor Carol Giardina of the History Department to integrate archival materials and instruction into the class History 392w: America in the 1960s.

-Abby processed the papers of Leo Kraft, an American composer, teacher, and writer who taught at Queens College from 1947-1989.
-Abby published a finding aid for the collection using ArchivesSpace.
+Abby processed the papers of Leo Kraft, an American composer, teacher, and writer who taught at Queens College from 1947-1989, and published a finding aid for the collection using ArchivesSpace.